-We believe that StoneCastle Financial offers investors a unique opportunity to participate in a Company dedicated to investing in banking-related assets and that through its underlying investments, offers a social good.
+We believe that ArrowMark Financial offers investors a unique opportunity to participate in a Company focused on investing in banking-related assets and that through its underlying investments, offers a social good.

 The Company will continue to work diligently for our shareholders by prudently managing the investment portfolio with the capital entrusted to us.
-StoneCastle Financial's team works meticulously to deploy capital with a long-term focus on risk-adjusted returns, capital preservation, and credit quality.
+ArrowMark Financial's team works meticulously to deploy capital with a long-term focus on risk-adjusted returns, capital preservation, and credit quality.
 The Company is focused on executing a disciplined and rigorous investment approach in the best interest of our stakeholders.
-The Company believes these investment considerations are paramount to its stewardship, and in the value we offer to our shareholders.
+ArrowMark Financial believes these investment considerations are paramount in its stewardship, and in the value that we offer to our shareholders.

-StoneCastle Financial continued its solid progress in 2020, with a transition of new management who deftly navigated the volatility of the markets during the pandemic health crisis.
-The Company was able to take advantage of its considerable liquidity to invest assets at attractive prices throughout 2020.
-For 2021, StoneCastle Financial believes the continued pandemic, uneven economic recovery, and a relatively low interest rate environment will continue to influence market conditions.
+ArrowMark Financial continued its solid progress in 2021, growing our total assets by \$30.0 million, or up 16% and growing the value of the invested portfolio by \$37.0 million, or up 21%, year over year.
+The Company was able to take advantage of its liquidity, available through our credit line, to invest assets at what we view as attractive prices throughout 2021.

+For 2022, ArrowMark Financial believes the rising interest rate environment, the volatility of the markets and an uneven economic outlook will continue to influence market conditions.
 We believe the strength of the management team and the Company's ability to nimbly respond to market opportunities will position the Company for growth, as well as offer an attractive yield and risk-adjusted returns.

 Our mission is to create long-term value for our shareholders.
-We appreciate the recognition and the support of our Company over the past year and we wish you a safe year ahead.
+We appreciate the recognition and the support of our Company over the past year, and we wish you a safe year ahead.